MobileCloudNetworking/mobaas/README.md

     $ curl -v -X DELETE http://localhost:8888/epc/59eb41f9-8cbc-4bbd-bb16-4101703d0e13 -H 'x-tenant-name: YOUR_TENANT_NAME' -H 'x-auth-token: YOUR_KEYSTONE_TOKEN'

+### Authentication
+To authentication you need to supply a tenant name and token.
+Do this by setting the following HTTP headers in your request

+ * X-Tenant-Name
+ * X-Auth-Token

 ## Quickly Getting Started

 1. Clone [this project](https://git.mobile-cloud-networking.eu/cloudcontroller/mcn_sm)